krisgoks/hugo-coder/exampleSite/content/about.md

 title = "About"

 +++
-This is an experimental site. demoing righty now
+This is an experimental site.